avengers-p11/Documentation/Application CI Design/Jenkins/authn & authz/README.md

 ## Authorization in Jenkins

+### What is Authorization
-Authorization determines what actions a user can perform in Jenkins.
-Jenkins offers various strategies for access control.
+Authorization controls what actions authenticated users can perform within Jenkins, based on their roles and permissions.

+## Why Authorization
+Authorization ensures users can only perform actions within their allowed scope, maintaining security and adhering to the principle of least privilege.

 ### Authorization Strategies

 #### 1. Matrix-based Security

 - Fine-grained control over permissions for individual users or groups.